omermadmon/prj_FIFA/README.md

 Note: 'juve' is an argument standing for the club name.

-It can also be: barca, real madrid, liverpool, etc.
+Other possible arguments: barca, real madrid, liverpool, etc.

 Classifier will be set to ORIENTED mode, taking into consideration players strong/weak foot while predicting score per position.
 It might increase the average deviation per position (FIFA does not take this criterion into account).